Bubai14/Cognito-custom-auth/README.md

 # Authentication using custom attributes in Amazon Cognito
 Amazon Cognito user pools are often used by the customers of AWS for managing users and authentication.
 Amazon Cognito natively provides features for sign up and sign in with username, email and phone number.
-But mostly mobile customer look for easy sign up and sign in using custom attributes for their choice instead of username/email/phone number & password.
-This solution will demonstrate how use Amazon Cognito to sign up and sign in with custom attributes using phone number and mpin.
+But mostly mobile customer look for an easy sign up and sign in using custom attributes for their choice instead of username/email/phone number & password.
+This solution will demonstrate how to use Amazon Cognito to sign up and sign in with custom attributes using phone number and mpin.

 ## Getting Started
 The entire solution is built on Java11 and SAM.
 The instructions below shows the prerequisities, deployment instructions and testing steps.